 FACILITATOR JOB DESCRIPTION

 The facilitator staff (formerly counselor staff) is an integral part of the RYLA Northwest Program.
-Passion for youth as well as enthusiasm and dedication to working with youth are key characteristics of the facilitator.
-Communication skills – both the ability to listen and to speak – are critical to the success of facilitators.
-Facilitators are the gateway for RYLA participants to experience positive adult role models that exemplify the ideals of Rotary, including the Four-Way Test, and Service Above Self.
+Passion for personal development and enthusiasm for serving are key characteristics of the facilitator.
+Communication skills – both the ability to listen and to speak – are also critical to the success of facilitators.
+Facilitators are the gateway for RYLA participants to experience positive role models that exemplify the ideals of Rotary, including the Four-Way Test, and Service Above Self.
 This is demonstrated in their commitment of time and giving of themselves to achieve an exceptional RYLA experience.
 Facilitators often comment that their own personal growth is just as comparable to that of even the participants.
 Truly a life changing experience.

 Facilitators will be asked to actively participate in all activities, training and orientation related to RYLA.
-A facilitator is expected to be willing to challenge themselves and step outside their own comfort zone.
+A facilitator is expected to challenge themselves and step outside their own comfort zone.
 They should approach activities with an open mind and be willing to grow themselves.
-They should be eager to engage in conversation, initiate activities, provide oversight and guidance to participants, and constructive feedback to the RYLA committee and directors.
+They should be eager to engage in conversation, initiate activities, provide oversight and guidance to participants, and constructive feedback to the RYLA Committee (RYCOM).
 The ability to be flexible and work cooperatively with others is a must.

 Key Roles of Facilitators